kissmetrics/km-support/_posts/2013-02-19-troubleshooting-identities.md

 In theory, our concept of identities sounds simple.

-1. KISSmetrics tracks people.
+1. Kissmetrics tracks people.
 2. People can be represented with usually at least 2 different names in their lifetime as a customer.
 One when they are first anonymous; another when they become known through signing up, logging in, or installing your app.
-3. KISSmetrics has two techniques to connect these different names to represent the same person: `alias` and `identify`.
+3. Kissmetrics has two techniques to connect these different names to represent the same person: `alias` and `identify`.

 ![Alias Regular][alias-regular]